 What Does Espresso Taste Like?
-Guide To The Flavor
+Guide to the Exquisite Flavor

 There are a lot of different opinions out there when it comes to what espresso tastes like.
 Some people say it’s earthy, while others describe it as sweet and syrupy.